 In the period from week 45, 2007 to week 3, 2008, 52 reception controls have been carried out at the time of delivery of salmon eggs to the Norwegian market.
 This adds up to control of 86 % of a total of 98 million eggs sold so far.
 There has been an average of 1.34 % non-viable eggs in the deliveries which were controlled, of which 0.77 % were small-eyed eggs.

 AquaGen provides ongoing information to subscribers about the status of salmon- and trout egg production through the publication of AquaGen EGG UPDATE.

-You can subscribe to AquaGen EGG UPDATE and/or AquaGen INFORMATION LETTER by wrighting your e-mail address in the field to the right of this page.
+You can subscribe to AquaGen EGG UPDATE and AquaGen INFORMATION LETTER by signing up at the bottom of this page.
 You can read the latest editions of AquaGen EGG UPDATE by clicking the links below.